Create a series of boundaries that keep some things out while letting other things through.

-1. Cut your tennis-ball can into 4 equal sections with a knife.
+Cut the tennis-ball container into four roughly equal sections with a knife.

-5. Prepare your smallest screen-the 1/4" mesh-into a 4" x 4" square by either cutting it with the wire cutters, or by bending a 4" section back and forth until it breaks off.
+Trim the smallest screen—the 1/4-inch (6.35-mm) mesh—into a 4 x 4 in (10 x 10 cm) square by either cutting it with the wire cutters or by bending a four-inch section back and forth until it breaks off.

-6. Center the screen over the bottom container section and roll the 1" sections of tape onto the screen to secure it.
+Center the screen over the bottom section of the container and roll the peeled-back sections of tape onto the screen to secure it.

-10. Following the same procedure, attach the next two sections of the can, placing the 1/2" mesh between the second and third sections and the chicken wire between the third and fourth sections.
+Following the same procedure, attach the next two sections of the can, placing the 1/2-in (12.7-mm) mesh between the second and third sections and the 1-in (25.4-mm) chicken wire between the third and fourth sections.

-12. Fill your container with a mixture of all four kinds of round objects.
+Fill your container with a mixture of all four sizes of round objects.
 Use only a few of the largest objects and progressively more of each smaller size.
 Put the cap on the container.

 Hold the container upright and shake it.
 The round objects will fall through the screens until they hit a screen that they are too big to fall through.
 You should end up with the objects all sorted out on each of the four levels!

 Turn the container upside down and shake it, and all of the objects will end up in the top section of the container.